 At 25 Ohm Impedance and 103dB/mW of Sensitivity, the Ananda is very efficient and needs hardly any power at all to reach a good listening level.

-You can plug this baby right into your phone and it’s going to be plenty loud enough.
+You can plug this baby right into your phone and it will likely sound loud enough.

-I did use my demo model with a JDS Labs Element, which I found to be a great pairing.
+I used the demo model with a JDS Labs Element, which I found to be a great pairing.

-If you do fancy a go at an amp, I would go with something equally as efficient and sensible as the Ananda.
+If you fancy a go at an amp, I would choose something equally as efficient and sensible as the Ananda.

-If you’re just starting out and need something for your desktop, I’d probably go with an ATOM or K5 Pro.
+If you’re just starting and need something for your desktop, I’d probably go with an ATOM (pictured above) K11, K5 Pro, or K7.

 Besides the minor discomfort behind my ear, and the connection issue (which has since been fixed), there’s nothing about this headphone that I don’t like.

-It’s an all-purpose piece that can be used with your phone, with an amp, with your home system, with your hi-res portable player or DAP, and anything in between.
+It’s an all-purpose piece that can be used with your phone, an amp, your home system, your hi-res portable player or DAP, and anything in between.

 Is this headphone overpriced?

 Well, that’s about it for today my friend!
-I hope you’ve enjoyed this HIFIMAN Ananda Review.
+I hope you’ve enjoyed this HIFIMAN Ananda Stealth Review.

 Questions?
 Comments?
 Requests?
 Did I miss the mark on something?
 Please leave them down below or Contact me!!